Guldara District

 Guldara District is located in the northwestern part of Kabul Province, Afghanistan.
-It has a population of 25,213 people, including new returnees (2006 official UNDP est.).
+It has a population of 25,213 people, including new returnees from Iran and Pakistan who had fled there during various stages of conflict in Afghanistan (2006 official UNDP est.).
 Around 70% are Tajiks and 30% Pashtuns.

 Guldara district borders Parvan Province to the west, Farza District to the north, Qarabagh, Kalakan and Mir Bacha Kot districts to the east, and Shakardara District to the south.
 Its headquarters is Guldara, which is a village in the northeastern part of the district; the district itself comprises 45 villages.
 Guldara District was part of Shakardara District until Burhanuddin Rabbani's government.
 Almost the whole district was destroyed during the civil war and the main villages near the main road to Kabul are destroyed.
 It is small district with isolated villages.